patchloc/VulnLoc/README.md

+# VulnLoc

 ## Overview

-Automated program repair can significantly reduce the window of exposure after a vulnerability is disclosed.
-In this paper, we study the problem of patch localization to find a program point at which a patch can be synthesized for a previously detected vulnerability.
-Given a vulnerable binary and only one exploit input, our approach can ... (complete it later)
+Automatic vulnerability diagnosis can help security analysts identify and, therefore, quickly patch disclosed vulnerabilities.
+The vulnerability localization problem is to automatically find a program point at which the “root cause” of the bug can be fixed.
+This paper employs a statistical localization approach to analyze a given exploit.
+Our main technical contribution is a novel procedure to systematically construct a test-suite which enables high-fidelity localization.
+We build our techniques in a tool called VulnLoc (which is originally named with PatchLoc).
+VulnLoc automatically pinpoints vulnerability locations, given just one exploit, with high accuracy.
+It does not make any assumptions about the availability of source code, test suites, or specialized knowledge of the type of vulnerability.

 ## Installation

 1) Install dependencies

-PatchLoc requires all the dependencies of Dynamorio, numpy (>=1.16) and pyelftools.
+VulnLoc requires all the dependencies of Dynamorio, numpy (>=1.16) and pyelftools.
 ```console
 $ sudo apt install -y build-essential git vim unzip python-dev python-pip ipython wget libssl-dev g++-multilib doxygen transfig imagemagick ghostscript git zlib1g-dev
 # install numpy